trustoverip/tswg-did-method-webs-specification/spec/core.md

 The `did:webs` method specific identifier should be considered to have two parts, a fully qualified domain name with an optional path (identical to `did:web`), plus a KERI AID (autonomic identifier) that is always the final component of the path.
-A KERI AID is a unique-identifier derived from the inception event of a KERI identifier--the first item in the [[ref: KEL]].
+A KERI AID is a unique identifier derived from the inception event of a KERI identifier--the first item in the [[ref: KEL]].
 Any KERI identifier (DIDs or AIDs) that reference the same AID must, by definition, refer to the same KEL, and hence, be the same identifier.
-An `did:webs` DIDs that have the same AID are by definition, synonyms of one another.
+Any `did:webs` DIDs that have the same AID are by definition, synonyms of one another.

 The fully qualified domain name is secured by a TLS/SSL certificate with an